lorenzennio/pyhf-tutorial/README.md

 exec bash
 ```

-then simply running `pixi run nb` or `pixi run nb <a notebook file>` will get you up and running in seconds!
+then simply running `pixi run nb` or `pixi run nb <a notebook file>` will get you up and running in less than a minute!

 ## References